 On moms prone to over-cleaning, using a umbilical clamp after birth prevents her from chewing into the skin.
 The clamp falls off with the umbilical cord by day three to five and the problem is prevented.
 These clamps also work well with C-section puppies to be sure we don’t have any issues.
 Bulldog puppies do not need issues with umbilicus complicating their C-section birth.

 If mom over-cleans and the intestine starts showing, suturing the belly wall closed is the only treatment and the sooner, the better.
 Puppies and kittens that I have sewn up heal amazingly well and with no infection.
 The key is to get it closed before the intestine dries out and secondary damage occurs.

 Getting babies on the ground is great, but do not stop there.
-Managing the open umbilical cord by cutting it using an umbilical scissors to ½ inch, soaking it with Iodine, and then clamping it will ensure that the umbilical cord drops off when it should and without a hernia.
+Managing the open umbilical cord by cutting it using an umbilical scissors to ½ inch, soaking it with Iodine, and then clamping it will ensure that the umbilical cord drops off when it should and without a kitten or puppy belly button hernia.

 If you have more questions on kitten or puppy umbilical cord care, call us at 800.786.4751.

 Article originally written by Donald Bramlage, DVM, Revival’s Former Director of Veterinary Services.